 You can't see this kind of thing just anywhere: cut-throat log rolling, boom running, springboard chopping and speed climbing.

-The festival in this town between Milwaukee and Lake Geneva includes evening glows, a flight competition, helicopter rides, a craft fair and kids' activities.
+The festival in this town between Milwaukee and Lake Geneva includes evening glows, the U.S. Women's Balloon Pilot Competititon, helicopter rides, a craft fair and kids' activities.